PsyTeachR/reprores-v2/docs/04-data.md

 ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.
 ```

-You'll get a warning with many parsing errors and `mess` is just a single column of the word "junk".
+You'll get a warning with many parsing errors and the data table is just a single column.
 View the file `data/mess.csv` by clicking on it in the File pane, and choosing "View File".
 Here are the first 10 lines.
 What went wrong?

 ```
 This is my messy dataset